qbalsdon/accessibility_broadcast_dev/README.md

 ### Installation

 1. Download the repo, run the code.
 Alternately install the app from the artifacts or the Google Play store (link TBA)
-2. Add the service to your accessibility shortcut.
-If you are unsure how to do this, just run the app and click the shortcuts button
-3. Turn on accessibility
-4. Press and hold the VOLUME_UP and VOLUME_DOWN keys for 3 seconds
+2. Turn on accessibility ensuring the "Android Broadcast Developer" Accessibility service is enabled.
+This can be done
+  - via [scripting][15] or

-**NOTE** Disabling Talkback will mean that the service will **NOT** be enabled the next time you enable Talkback.
+  - in Accessibility Settings under services. **NOTE** Disabling TalkBack will mean that the service will **NOT** be enabled the next time you enable TalkBack.
 You'll have to enable it again.
-I don't make the rules, I just try to hack my way past them with frivolous scripts and keyboard shortcuts

 ### Project structure